-How to 3D Scan a Face
+How do I 3D Scan a Face?

 1. To get started, make sure you have a valid doctor or patient login for the MirrorMe app: